soapdog/firefoxos-quick-guide/basics.md

 # Basic Concepts {#concepts}

-Before we get our hands dirty and build our first app, lets learn some basic concepts about developing for Firefox OS.
+Before we get our hands dirty and build our first app, let's learn some basic concepts about developing for Firefox OS.
 We learned in the [introduction](#introduction) that, just like web pages, apps in Firefox OS are based on HTML5.
 However, we haven't explained what makes Firefox OS apps different from regular web pages.

 If we use our collective knowledge about other mobile platforms we can see that native application generally will have: